KrawMire/local-messenger/README.md

 # Local Messenger
 Simple mobile messenger for local usage.
+So you can use it at your home :)
-Just for learning React Native and ASP.NET Core
+Just for learning React Native and ASP.NET Core.